 4.3.1 Trust within one PLMN

 This clause describes the existing trust relationships within one PLMN.
-This trust is required whether the NF Service Consumer (NFc) and NF Service Producer (NFp) are within the same PLMN or not.
+Trust among the entities within one PLMN is required whether the NF Service Consumer (NFc) and NF Service Producer (NFp) are within the same PLMN or not.
 The trust relationships described here can be replaced by security mechanisms.

 NOTE: Whether the list of existing trust relationships described below is complete, depends on deployment choices.

-NRF is the core entity handling registration, discovery and authorization requests by NFs or SCP.
+NRF is the core entity handling managment, discovery and authorization requests by NFs or SCP.
 The operator needs to apply necessary security measures to secure these operations.
 It is assumed that there is only one NRF, or all NRFs are within the same trust domain, i.e. all NRFs are in the same security domain and the same entity(-ies) are responsible for all NRFs.

-Registration:
+Registration Management:

 An NF Service Provider needs to trust the NRF that no other NF can register with the identity of NFp.

-The following applies only when there is no direct connection between NF and NRF.

 If there is no direct communication between NF and NRF, an NF Service Provider needs to trust that the SCPs forward NFp profiles unmodified.

-If there is no direct communication between NF and NRF, an NF Service Provider needs to trust the SCPs that no other NF can impersonate the identity of NFp towards the SCP, thus enticing the SCP to register an NF with the false identity.
+If there is no direct communication between NF and NRF, an NF Service Provider needs to trust the SCPs that no other NF can impersonate the identity of NFp towards the SCP, i.e. tempting the SCP to register an NF with the false identity.

 Discovery: